niharikab04/Techplement/README.md

 ## Features

--Messaging: Sending messages is allowed only if the user is logged in.
+- Messaging: Sending messages is allowed only if the user is logged in.
--Theme: Users can switch between dark and light theme *Message Card Design
+- Theme: Users can switch between dark and light theme -Message Card Design

     Each message card will display:

     Username: The name of the user who sent the message.
     Avatar: An avatar containing the first letter of the username.